perticascatalin/Research/README.md

 #### 2.1 Input data

-Initial numbers and their elementwise comparison vector
+Initial numbers and their elementwise comparison vector to help as prior knowledge about the existing relations between numbers.

 #### 2.2 Comparison

 Between decision tree and multilayer perceptron.
 Multiple variants of decision trees: decision, forest and extreme.
+The neural network is mostly tuned by exploring different options for activations functions and increasing the number of layers/neurons until there are no visible improvements.

 ### 3. Results